coder/docs/workspaces/workspaces-as-code/templates.md

 #### workspace.configure.start[*].env

-The map of workspace variables to set for the command.
+The map of environment variables to set for the command.

 ```yaml
 start: